egourgoulhon/BHLectures/plan.md

 ## Lecture 1 (11 March 2016)

+### Introduction and general framework

+- Spacetime manifold
+- Worldlines of particles and observers
+- Energy, momentum and frequency as measured by an observer
+- Einstein equation

-### The concept of black hole
+### The concept of black hole 1: Horizons and null hypersurfaces

-- Introduction and general framework
+- Null hypersurfaces as causal boundaries
 - Geometry of null hypersurfaces
 - Non-expanding horizons
+- Killing horizons

+## Lecture 2 (18 March 2016)

+### The concept of black hole 2: The global view

+- Conformal completion
 - General definition of a black hole
-- Trapped surfaces

-## Lecture 2 (18 March 2016)

 ### The Schwarzschild black hole